comworkio/comwork-cloud-wiki/sizing_pricing.md

 |Additional costs|Network, comwork api cost...|1,7    |
 |Max number hours per months|24 hours * 31 days (max)|744    |
 |VAT   |20% French VAT|1,2    |

+## Contact/subscription

+Do you want a quote or subscribe?
+You can setup an appointment [here](https://calendly.com/idriss-neumann/intro-comwork-cloud) or email us at: cloud@comwork.io